LiorA1/URLShortener/readme.md

 Exists in the URLMapper model as PositiveBigIntegerField field named "hits".
 Increment by 1, by calling URLMapper.increase_hits from the RedirectViewUrl view.
-Each session has limitation on the counter increment for a specific URLMapper, that enforce only one increment in 24 hours.
+Each hit will create or update the browser cache, and will cause subsequent requests to fullfill by the browser cache.
-The implementation is by using the session dictionary with datetime and located in RedirectViewUrl.get_redirect_url.
+Request that will not reach to our view, will not increase the hit counter.

 Note: Each Session expire after two weeks (default value of SESSION_COOKIE_AGE).

 unittest -
 ----------
 There are 3 tests for the CreateViewShortener:
-1. test_createapiview_get_405 - Test the 405 response status code, when calling a GET on the CreateAPIView.
+1. test_createapiview_get_200 - Test the 200 response status code, when calling a GET on the create_url_mapper.
 2. test_createapiview_create_valid_url - Test the creation of a URLMapper and the status code, using valid data.
-3. test_createapiview_create_invalid_url - Test the CreateAPIView, using invalid URL string.
+3. test_createapiview_create_invalid_url - Test the create_url_mapper, using invalid URL string.

 There are 2 tests for the RedirectViewUrlTest:
 1. test_redirect_url - Test the correct redirect process, using a valid short path.